-When the battery charge level is less than 20% and later 5%, your watch displays a low battery icon.
+When the battery charge level is less than 10%, your watch displays a low battery icon.
 If the charge level gets very low, your watch goes into a low power mode and display a charge icon.

 Use the supplied USB cable to charge your watch.
 Once the battery level is high enough, the watch wakes up from lower power mode.